matthewchertok/Stuart-Landau-AuTSM/README.md

 # Stuart-Landau AuTSM (Double Autoencoder + CPC)

-This repository trains a spatial transformer autoencoder for Stuart-Landau oscillator trajectories and then fits a temporal CPC model over the learned latents.
+This repository trains a transformer autoencoder that treats oscillators as tokens within each frame, producing a per-frame CLS latent and reconstructing the same frame.
+It then fits a temporal CPC model over those latents.
 All paths are relative, so run commands from the repo root.

 ## Quick start